Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Care about what other people think and you will always be their prisoner.
+> If your happiness depends on what somebody else does, I guess you do have a problem.

 <!-- QUOTE_END -->